hauke/OpenWrtRules/OpenWrt Rules.md

 _**Commit access**_

-* Active members have commit access to all repositories.
+* Active members can request commit access to all repositories.
-  Inactive members and non-members do not.
 * The commit credentials of inactive members are revoked.
   They will be restored upon their return to active status.